laravel-mix/laravel-mix/docs/hot-module-replacement.md

 Laravel and Mix work together to tuck away the necessary complexity required to get hot reloading up and running.

-From the command line, run `npx mix watch --hmr` to boot up a Node server and monitor your bundle for changes.
+From the command line, run `npx mix watch --hot` to boot up a Node server and monitor your bundle for changes.
 Next, load your Laravel app in the browser, as you normally would: perhaps `http://my-app.test`.

 The key to making hot reloading work within a Laravel application is ensuring that all script sources reference the Node server URL that we just booted up.
 This will be [http://localhost:8080](http://localhost:8080).
 Now you could of course manually update your HTML/Blade files, like so: